 Disabling password for sudo in Ubuntu

-Disabling the password needed for sudo for a specific user is very easy in Ubuntu.
+for a specific user is very easy in Ubuntu.
 This method applies to Ubuntu 16.04, but probably also other versions of Ubuntu and maybe even other distros.

 First, run the following command: